 - LG G5, G6, G7 (all variants), V10, V20, V30 and V40.

 If you are not sure whether you can use your existing SIM card on Galaxy S10, please post your phone model in the comments box below.
 We will try to check it for you.

 Due to the size difference, you must use a nano-SIM on Galaxy S10.
 The SIM card tray was designed for this SIM card size only.

 If your old SIM card is a micro SIM card, and your carrier charges you for changing to the nano-SIM, you may trim the old SIM card to a nano-SIM card.
 It is recommended to do it in the handphone shop.
 They usually use a specialized clipper, which is more accurate and safer than your scissors.

 If your old SIM card is a mini-SIM card, you need to check with the handphone shop.
-Some old mini-SIM cards have larger metal part than a nano-SIM card.
-If this is the case, then you cannot trim it to a nano-SIM card.
-You have to change … Read the rest
+Some old mini-SIM cards have larger metal parts than nano-SIM cards.
+If this is the case, then you … Read the rest